-10.3 Possible actions in response to an allegation against a pupil
+11.3 Possible actions in response to a concern/allegation against a pupil

-- Staff who observe or suspect any form of peer abuse must inform the DSL as soon as possible so that further investigations can take place. - When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a child protection concern.
-If there is a child protection concern the DSL must be informed as soon as possible. - A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact Cumbria Safeguarding Hub (see details above) to discuss the case.
+- Staff who observe or suspect any form of child on child abuse must inform the DSL as soon as possible so that further investigations can take place. - When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a child protection concern.
+If there is a child protection concern the DSL must be informed as soon as possible. - A factual record will be made of the concern/allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact Cumbria Safeguarding Hub (see details above) to discuss the case.
 It is possible that Safeguarding Hub is already aware of child protection concerns around this young person.
-The DSL will follow through the outcomes of the discussion and make a referral of either one or all of the pupils involved where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both/all pupils. - If the allegation indicates a potential criminal offence has taken place, the police should be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim). - The school will consider how best to keep victims and alleged perpetrators of sexual violence a reasonable distance apart while on school premises and, where relevant, on transport to and from school.
+The DSL will follow through the outcomes of the discussion and make a referral of either one or all of the pupils involved where appropriate. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both/all pupils. - If the concern/allegation indicates a potential criminal offence has taken place e.g. rape, assault by penetration, sexual assault, sexual violence or sexual harassment (regardless of the age of the alleged perpetrator(s), the Police must be contacted at the earliest opportunity and parents informed (of both the pupil being complained about and the alleged victim).
+See 'When to call the Police' for further guidance. - The school will consider how best to keep victims and alleged perpetrators of sexual violence a reasonable distance apart while on school premises and, where relevant, on transport to and from school.
 While the facts are being investigated, the alleged perpetrator should be removed from any classes that they share with the victim.
-This is in the best interests of both children and should not be perceived to be a judgement on the guilt of the alleged perpetrator. - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's Behaviour Policy and procedures. - Both the future needs of the victim, the alleged perpetrator and any other children involved/affected will be assessed and, where necessary appropriate plans and strategies put in place.
+This is in the best interests of both children and should not be perceived to be a judgement on the guilt of the alleged perpetrator. - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's Behaviour Policy and procedures. - Where a criminal investigation into sexual assault leads to a conviction or caution, we will consider any additional sanctions in light of our Whole School Behaviour Policy including consideration of permanent exclusion.
+In any action we take, the nature of the conviction or caution and wishes of the victim will be taken into account.

-- Where neither the Safeguarding Hub nor the Police accept the complaint, a thorough school investigation should take place into the matter using the School's usual disciplinary procedures. - In situations where the school considers a child protection risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored, and a date set for a follow-up evaluation with everyone concerned.
+- Both the immediate and future needs of the victim, the alleged perpetrator and any other children involved/affected will be assessed and, where necessary appropriate plans and strategies put in place. - Where neither the Safeguarding Hub nor the Police accept the complaint, a thorough school investigation should take place into the matter using the School's usual disciplinary procedures. - In situations where the school considers a child protection risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored, and a date set for a follow-up evaluation with everyone concerned.

-11. Whistleblowing
+12. Whistleblowing